ci-richard-mcelhinney/nhaystack/README.md

 #### 2.2 A more complex station

-Now lets look at a more complex station -- one that is similar to what one often sees on an AX Supervisor.
+Now lets look at a more complex station -- one that is similar to what one often sees on a Niagara Supervisor.
 A very frequent case for supervisors is that they just import lots of Histories from jaces.

     ----        station:|slot:/Drivers/NiagaraNetwork/jace1/Histories/Remote_NumericWritable
     ----        station:|slot:/Drivers/NiagaraNetwork/jace1/Histories/Remote_BooleanWritable